govau/service-manual/content/content-strategy/manage-content-requests/create-content/tools-template.md

 Use the [content production template](/content-strategy/manage-content-requests/create-content/content-production-template/).
 The template gives context for authors and reviewers.
 It also guides those not experienced in web writing.

+### [2]Pair writing

+Use [pair writing](/content-strategy/manage-content-requests/create-content/pair-writing/) to create content side-by-side with a subject expert.
+For example, a technical expert, lawyer or policy writer.

 ### [2]Content decision tree

 Use the [content decision tree](/content-strategy/manage-content-requests/create-content/content-decision-tree) as a guide to help content authors question and decide if content is right or ready to publish.